diodeiot/pngquantjs/README.md

 see https://github.com/ImageOptim/libimagequant

 > [!WARNING]
+> Curently this package can only run on unix-like systems

+> [!WARNING]
 > Currently this package doesn't use pre-built binaries.
 It builds addon from source code while package is installed.
 Compilation process uses `cargo` so this binary should be in the path.

 ## Install